 Provide a detailed explanation of the in-kind contributions to the direct costs of research.
 This information will be used to assess the level and nature of the supporting organization’s—including the industrial partner(s)’s—involvement, the importance of their contribution to the success of the project and an appropriate cost-sharing ratio.

 NSERC's Policy on Intellectual Property supports the premise that every effort should be made to exploit the results of NSERC-funded research in Canada, for the benefit of Canadians.
 For most projects, a copy of the final and signed research agreement between the industrial partner and the university is reviewed by NSERC to ensure that it conforms to the NSERC IP Policy.

 Discuss plans for the protection and disposition of intellectual property arising from the grant.
-Outline the broad terms of the agreement between supporting organizations and academic institutions on the rights to the research results, and on the freedom to publish (see Policy on Intellectual Property in the Program Guide for Professors).
+Outline the broad terms of the agreement between the industrial partner(s) and academic institutions on the rights to the research results, and on the freedom to publish (see Policy on Intellectual Property in the Program Guide for Professors).